glouppe/info8002-large-scale-data-systems/lecture5.md

 # Read/Write Epoch consensus

-- Let **initialize** the *Read/Write Epoch consensus* algorithm with the state of the most recently aborted epoch consensus instance.
+- Let us **initialize** the *Read/Write Epoch consensus* algorithm with the state of the most recently aborted epoch consensus instance.
     - The state contains a proposal $val$ and its associated timestamp $valts$.
     - Passing the state to the next epoch consensus serves the *validity* and *lock-in* properties.
 - The algorithm involves *two rounds of messages* from the leader to all processes.